Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: none.

-Used to disable the bytecode cache in dev
+Used to disable the bytecode cache in dev mode; has no effect in prod mode.

 play.bytecodeCache=false